 NUDE, TAPES AND CORDS

 Nastrificio Victor is the premium manufacturer of woven tapes, cords and braids, colored ribbons and bows, trims and pipings, supplying top fashion brands like Chanel, Dior, Gucci, Hermès, Louis Vuitton – the list goes on.
-It reports a strong trend of tapes on the side of pants, jogging pants and jackets, while Jacquard cords for sneakers (including the brand name or other tag lines) have been selling especially well, alongside tapes for accessories (see the Accessomorphosis article in WeAr issue #57), for which all varieties of nude tones are in vogue.
+It reports a strong trend of tapes on the side of pants, jogging pants and jackets, while Jacquard cords for sneakers (including the brand name or other tag lines) have been selling especially well, alongside tapes for accessories (see the ‘Accessomorphosis’ article in WeAr issue #57), for which all varieties of nude tones are in vogue.

 www.victor.it